F8teTrue/2048-game/README.md

 3. Run the game: `python 2048.py`

 ## License
-Distrubuted under the MIT license.
+This project is licensed under the MIT license:

+MIT license

+See [here](https://opensource.org/licenses/MIT) for the full license text.